 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 Throughout our travels, we alternate between busy city life, stunning natural landscapes and relaxing beaches.
 With Andy being a particular lover of the beach life, we seem to spend a fair amount of time hopping around beachy surfer towns – some good, some not so good.
-We’ve put our heads together and come up with what we think are the top 5 coolest surfer towns across South and Central America.
+We’ve put our heads together and come up with what we think are the top 6 coolest surfer towns across South and Central America, where you can catch some waves, find backpacker parties and/or find some peace in all the hustle and bustle of travel.

-After this post, you may also be interested in reading:
+After this post on the coolest surfer towns in Central & South America, you may also be interested in reading:

 At one of the most northerly points of Peru, lies Máncora – a town with a bit of everything.
 From beaches as far as the eyes can see to wild nightlife to secluded yoga dens.
 Máncora is famed as one of the best places to learn to surf in South America due to a combination of having a slightly warmer portion of the Pacific Ocean, generally small to medium-sized waves and reasonable pricing for lessons.
 Whilst a bit of a tourist trap, people tend to spend more time than planned in this town with a series of cool hostel chains, plenty of partying and stunning sunsets after a long day on the beach.
 We’d say this is more of a party town with surfing a secondary concern for many who visit – but gives you the chance to get whatever experience you want out of it.
 We spent a few nights at the party-mad Loki Hostel before a few at the beautifully chilled out Psygon Surf Camp.